SanderMertens/flecs/docs/Relationships.md

 auto b = world.entity().add(Food, Fork);
 ```

-The following example shows how `OneOf` can be used to enforce that the relationship target is the child of an entity other than the relation:
+The following example shows how `OneOf` can be used to enforce that the relationship target is the child of an entity other than the relationship:

 ```c
 ecs_entity_t Food = ecs_new_id(world);